ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 python cal_ps.py
 ```
 In this final step of power spectrum estimation, Fourier modes, dominated by the intrinsic and instrumentally corrupted foregrounds, are also masked in the resultant cylindrical power spectra based on a foreground avoidance strategy, separated from a region that represents the EoR window.

-## Acknowledgement
-This work has been enabled by access to facilities and the scientific and technical support provided by the UK SKA Regional Centre (UKSRC).
-The UKSRC is a collaboration between the University of Cambridge, University of Edinburgh, Durham University, University of Hertfordshire, University of Manchester, University College London, and the UKRI STFC Scientific Computing (STFC) at RAL.
-The UKSRC is supported by funding from the UKRI STFC.